Farwaykorse/Learning/cpp/exceptions.md

 ## Open Questions
 <!----------------------------------------------------------------------------->
 - [`noexcept`](#noexcept)
-  Noexcept is part of the type-system since C++17.
+  `noexcept` is part of the type-system since C++17.
 What are the consequences?
 <!--- using noexcept(expression) with `if constexpr (..)` ?? -->
 - What to do with potential errors thrown by complex algorithm implementations.
   Like for `operator==` on a `std::vector`?